 Types of Butterfly Valves

-by Guest on Nov 16, 2011
+by Guest Post on Nov 16, 2011

-Older cars that used carburetor instead of an electronic fuel injection system were probably the most commonly known types.
+Older cars that used carburetors instead of an electronic fuel injection system were probably the most commonly known types.
 Often confused with the choke, the purpose of the butterfly valve in the carburetor was to cut off air to the cylinders when the car was cold so that the car could be started with a rich mixture of gasoline and air.
-As the car would warm up, a temperature sensor would cause the valve to open up more to let more air into the engine.
-Actually, this is a great example of an actuated butterfly valve where an actuator outside the valve changes the position of the valve based upon an outside condition, in this case the engine temperature.
+As the car would warm-up, a temperature sensor would cause the valve to open up more to let more air into the engine.
+This is a great example of an actuated butterfly valve where an actuator outside the valve changes the position of the valve based upon an outside condition, in this case, the engine temperature.

-The greatest advantage to these valves is that they are inexpensive compared to other types of valves.
-They are good for low pressure types of applications where a perfect seal is not really required like on municipal waste water lines.
-Due to the fact that the rod and discs are actually in the fluid flow, a drop in pressure is always present as the fluid passed through the valve.
+The greatest advantage of these valves is that they are inexpensive compared to other types of valves.
+They are good for low-pressure types of applications where a perfect seal is not required like on municipal wastewater lines.
+Since the rod and discs are actually in the fluid flow, a pressure drop is always present as the fluid passes through the valve.
 Since these valves are so simple, they are also the easiest to maintain of all valve types.
 But there are downsides too.

-There are a wide variety of spring return valves which allow a lot of customization in application and design.
-However, a spring loaded valve can have problems where high-speed valve operation may be required such as inside a car engine.
-When a spring goes bad at high speeds it can cause engines to open and close valves at the wrong times or hang open causing a backfire causing potential severe damage to the engine.
-For this reason, it is very important that springs used are carefully matched to original specification when replaced.
+There are a wide variety of spring return valves that allow a lot of customization in application and design.
+However, a spring-loaded valve can have problems where high-speed valve operation may be required such as inside a car engine.
+When spring goes bad at high speeds it can cause engines to open and close valves at the wrong times or hang open causing a backfire causing potentially severe damage to the engine.
+For this reason, the springs used must be carefully matched to original specifications when replaced.